StarRaid/Representitive-UK-Trainset/README.md

 ## License for the use of RUKTS (Representative United Kingdom Train Set)

-Redistribution of a released version of the compiled GRF is allowed without permission.

-All graphics and sounds are © StarRaid & Gwyd, with additions from PikkaBird and andythenorth.
-All rights reserved.
-Distribution or modification without permission is **strictly prohibited**.
-Please contact the respectful owner of the graphic **before** using outside of this GRF.
-Decompiling the released GRF is **strictly prohibited**.

-All code is licensed under GPL V2.
+All code, graphics, and sound files are licensed under GPL V2. © StarRaid, Gwyd, PikkaBird, and andythenorth.

+Non-comercial redistribution, decompiling, and modifying are all encouraged.

 ```		    GNU GENERAL PUBLIC LICENSE
 		       Version 2, June 1991